InsomniacGames/ig-cachesim/README.md

 an AMD Jaguar cache configuration.
 It requires a 64-bit Windows machine to work.
 It has been tested on Windows 8, 8.1 and 10, but may require tweaking to run on your particular version of Windows.

+For more information on how CacheSim was developed and how it works internally, you can check out [this GDC 2017 slide deck](https://deplinenoise.wordpress.com/2017/03/02/slides-insomniac-games-cachesim/).

+The talk is available on the GDC vault with full video as well.

 Getting the Source
 ------------------